HellHoleStudios/jade/README.md

 # JaDE

+**UPD 2021/9/3: This project is succeeded by [Koto](https://github.com/HellHoleStudios/koto) which implements all functionalities of Jade and also far superior.**

 JaDE (or Jade) is the abbreviation of **Ja**va **D**anmaku **E**ngine.

 It's a java framework running on libgdx(base on lwjgl3) intended to create Touhou-like danmaku games.